tansautn/mokey-scripts/README.md

 // @require      https://shx.test/script.js
 // ==/UserScript==
 ```
-The `shx.test` were run on my local development server.
++ The `shx.test` were run on my local development server.
+4. Don't forget clear cached script on your Monkey extension
 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.